SamyShaawat/Algorithm-Project-ALG-S2023-07/README.md

 The network was constructed from the dataset as follows:

-- Nodes: usernames
+- Nodes: Usernames
-- Edges: common subreddit between two usernames
+- Edges: common Subreddit(s) between two usernames

 The network was visualized and analyzed using NetworkX and Graphml.